Surdjak/VS_ModsUpdater_v2/README.md

 ### Functional Features:
 * Automatic mod updates with version locking for a specific game version
+* Manual updates: you can now decide to download or not a mod if it has an update available.
 * Backup of mods before updating them
 * Retrieving mod changelogs (now entiere changelogs must be retrieved)
 * Generating a list of installed mods (PDF + JSON)